MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

     :::image type="content" source="images/toolkit-tab-sample.png" alt-text="The Screenshot is an example that shows the Todo List sample (Works in Teams, Outlook and Office) in Teams Toolkit.":::
 1. Select preferred programming language.
-1. Select a location on your local machine for the workspace folder and type your application name.
+1. Select a location on your local machine for the workspace folder and enter your application name.
 1. Open the command palette (`Ctrl+Shift+P`) and type `Teams: Provision in the cloud` to create the required app resources (App Service plan, Storage account, Function App, Managed Identity) in your Azure account.
 1. Select a subscription and a resource group.
 1. Select **Provision**.